DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: UTG Builder

 \subsection{UI Transition Determination}

+The GUI widgets and layout modules are rendered on activities/fragments.
+And when a new window is opened, it causes a transition.
+Existing studies~\cite{azim2013targeted,octeau2015composite,chen2019storydroid,yang2018static,liu2022promal} mainly identify transitions among activities, but overlook the \textit{fragment-related transitions} (\eg, the transitions between fragments and activities) and the \textit{navigation-based transitions} (\eg, navigation among fragments).
+As the latter two have been widely adopted to develop Android apps in recent years, the lack of support for them will inevitably lead to imprecise \sg{}.
+To accurately build up the transition events, we propose a new \textbf{UTG Construction Algorithm}~\ref{alg:atg}.
+This algorithm can cover the fragment-related transitions and the navigation-based transitions, and build a precise \sg{}.

-As mentioned in Section~\ref{subsec:act_tran}, the UI transition can be triggered by multiple methods.
-And it is worth noting that fragments have become an essential part of transition relationships, with independent transition functions and UI widgets.
-However, previous studies~\cite{azim2013targeted,octeau2015composite,chen2019storydroid} have overlooked this part, leading to some omissions.
-To build up an appropriate UI transition graph, we propose a new Activity Transition Constriction (ATG) Algorithm~\ref{alg:atg}.
-Specifically, we first initialize \textit{Nodes} and \textit{Edges} as empty sets, which stores the activity/fragment and their transition relationships respectively.
-Then we generate the call graph (cg) of the given APK, and fetch out all classes defined in the Manifest.
-Notably, considering there are some implicit run and start pairs (see in Table~\ref{tab:thread}) in Android, which will affect the integrity of the call graph.
-We manually add these pairs and complete the call graph in our studies.
+Specifically, we first initialize \textit{Nodes} and \textit{Edges} as empty sets, which store the activities/fragments and their transition relationships respectively.
+Then we generate the call graph of the given APK, and fetch out all classes defined in the Manifest.
+Note that, there are some implicit run and start pairs (\eg, AsyncTask, OnClickListener, Runnable, and Message) in Android, which need to be bridged to make the call graph complete.

-To each class in APK, we judge whether they inherit from activity or fragment, and if so, add them to the \textit{Nodes} set.
+For each class in the APK, we first determine whether it inherits from activity or fragment or not.
+If so, it will be added to the \textit{Nodes} set.
 Then for all methods in each class, we get all units according to the previous call graph.
-To these units, we judge whether they have transition movements.
-As mentioned in Section~\ref{subsec:act_tran}, the explicitly transition and implicitly transition have special APIs (\eg, \textit{StartActivity()}, \textit{Intent()}).
-By comparing the API signatures, we can locate the translation units.
-Besides the special APIs, we analyze the navigation by searching special structures (\eg, \textit{NavController}) defined in classes.
-Finally, we monitor whether the activity has overloaded system-level calls, such as \textit{onKeyDown()}, to implement the transition.
+For these units, we will determine whether they have transition movements.
+Specifically, for the explicitly transition and implicitly transition, they have special APIs (\eg, \textit{StartActivity()}, or \textit{Intent()}).
+By comparing the API signatures, we can locate their transition units.
+Besides, the navigation-based transitions are implemented by special structures (\eg, \textit{NavController}).
+We can locate the navigation unit by searching the variable structures.
+Finally, there are some hardware events (\eg, \textit{BACK} button), we monitor whether the activity has overloaded system-level calls, to implement the transition.